 In February of 1945, flooding in the canyon below Bagby caused extensive damage to the right of way, and on August 21st, fire destroyed a key bridge at the same location.
 For the struggling Yosemite Valley, it was the final straw.

 Temporary repairs were made to the bridge, and on the afternoon of August 24th the last train of the Yosemite Valley Railway left Merced.
 A cab-hop consist of locomotive number 28 and a lone caboose, the train and its crew proceeded to El Portal and retrieved the last few pieces of rolling stock that the railroad had left in the yard.
 Then, pointing its headlight toward the setting sun, the number 28 released its brakes and departed El Portal for the last time, leaving nothing but some rusting rails and a trunk full of memories to mark the passing of one of the most colorful railroads in California's history.

-Thanks to Steven Cope for contributing information about this route.
+Thanks to Steven Cope for contributing information.

 Very nice looking railroad.
 I would like to see if Jack built the incline.
 Well done.

 If I recall correctly, the cause of the Yoakum wreck was determined to be spreading rails due to completely rotted ties, and not a washout.
 I may be mistaken here, but I believe the famed "Last Train" on the YV was led by locomotive #23.
 Of course, there never really was a last train.
 There were several weeks worth of trains heading out to the end of the line to haul track materials back to Merced as they were pulled up.

 A very good book on this subject is "Railroads of the Yosemite Valley" by Hank Johnston.
 The logging inclines were awesome and many remnants remain if you want to explore.